rsyslog/rsyslog-doc/source/configuration/modules/imfile.rst

 This specifies if imfile is shall run in *inotify* or *polling* mode.

-inotify:

-**TODO add a description about how inotify works internally**

-Although lines are read *sooner* than using *polling* mode, there may be a slight delay due to internal processing.
+inotify: it works by registering with the OS to be notified when the file changes.

-polling: it needs more resources and its slower than *inotify*, reason why **mode="inotify" is recommended**.
+polling: it needs more resources and its slower than *inotify*, reason why **mode="inotify" is recommended** if supported by your system.
 Basically there's a timeout at which file is checked for changes.

 ================  ======================